 Why it's important to recruit the best

 Your company loses more than time, money and effort by recruiting, hiring and training people who perhaps shouldn't have been brought on in the first place.
-You must also deal with the havoc that the "wrong" employee can create: the business you may lose when that individual interacts with customers, the cost you incur when you have to repeat procedures that were handled ineptly and the pressures on other employees who must pick up the slack.
-But the cost of a bad hire don't end there.
+The disruption that the wrong employee can create can be costly.
+If constructive coaching and HR intervention fails, you might suffer the loss of customers, office productivity and damage to staff morale.
+But the cost of a bad hire doesn’t end there.

-The wisest hiring advice put in the time and effort on the front end to make sure you have the best available pool of applicants for every job opening.
-And determine whether you have good procedures in place for evaluating candidates.
+The wisest hiring managers put in the time and effort on the front end to make sure they have the best available pool of applicants for every job opening.
+And determine whether they have good procedures in place for evaluating candidates.

 The cost of a bad hire: higher than ever

 The biggest mistake you can make when you're in the market for new employees is to rely on the same tried-and-true methods you've been using for years.
 Consider the following factors that compound the cost of a bad hire: